jnu-ose-biomedical-ultrasound-lab/ipfs-site-repository/README.md

 # ipfs-site-repository
-A summary of our site on IPFS.
+A repository for the lab site we host on IPFS.